MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## What about Office 365 plans that don't include Microsoft Teams?

 Some Office 365 plans include Microsoft 365 Apps, but don't include the Teams service.
-Even if a plan doesn't include the Teams service, Teams will still be installed with Microsoft 365 Apps, as described earlier in this article.
-To prevent Teams from being installed, follow the steps outlined earlier in this article.
+Teams will still be installed with Microsoft 365 Apps even if a plan doesn't have the Teams service.

-For Office 365 plans that don't include the Teams service, a free trial version of Teams that's valid for 1 year is available.
+For Office 365 plans that don't include the Teams service, a free trial version of Teams that's valid for one year is available.
 Your users can start using it when they sign in to Teams.
-For more information about this free trial version and providing your users access to it, see [Manage the Microsoft Teams Commercial Cloud Trial offer](/microsoftteams/iw-trial-teams).
+For more information about this free trial version and providing your users access to it, see [Manage the Microsoft Teams Exploratory license](/microsoftteams/teams-exploratory).

 ## Additional information about installing Microsoft Teams

-- There is no change to new or existing installations of Office 2019, such as Office Professional Plus 2019.
+- There's no change to new or existing installations of Office 2019, such as Office Professional Plus 2019.
 - Teams is installed with Microsoft 365 Apps in the same way that Teams is installed if you use the [MSI-based installer for Teams](/MicrosoftTeams/msi-deployment).
 For each new user that signs into the device, the Teams installer runs and the Teams application is installed in the user's AppData folder.
 - The architecture (sometimes referred to as the *bitness*) of Teams and Microsoft 365 Apps installed on the device don't have to match.
 For example, you can install the 32-bit version of Teams on a device running the 64-bit versions of Microsoft 365 Apps.
 To change the architecture of Teams, for example from 32-bit to 64-bit, you need to uninstall the 32-bit version of Teams and then install the 64-bit version of Teams.
 - If you previously excluded Teams and want to add it back (for example, by using the Office Deployment Tool), make sure the settings in your configuration.xml file match the bitness, channel, and excluded apps of your existing installation of Microsoft 365 Apps.